 Contact a VCF Attorney For Help Filing Your 9/11 Blood Cancer Claim

 If you’re a 9/11 responder or survivor who developed an eligible blood cancer, you may be entitled to recover compensation from the September 11th Victim Compensation Fund.
 However, the claim filing process and the regulations involved can be overwhelming.
 An experienced VCF attorney can assist you with filing your claim and ensure you meet all the necessary deadlines to avoid your claim being denied.
 The Dearie Law Firm, P.C. has been helping responders, survivors, and their families in the 9/11 community secure their rightful compensation from the VCF for over a decade.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.